 When necessary for OET or gantry cranes located outside, secure the crane against movement by the wind.
-Chock the travel trucks or wheels as necessary.
+The bridge brake shall be locked, or the bridge shall be locked by setting the spud lock or by blocking the travel trucks or wheels as necessary.
 Activities are required to develop instructions for securing WHE in adverse weather conditions.
 Operators shall be aware of these requirements.